Whitby Abbey

 Whitby Abbey was a 7th-century Christian monastery that later became a Benedictine abbey.
 The abbey church was situated overlooking the North Sea on the East Cliff above Whitby in North Yorkshire, England, a centre of the medieval Northumbrian kingdom.
 The abbey and its possessions were confiscated by the crown under Henry VIII during the Dissolution of the Monasteries between 1536 and 1545.

 Since that time, the ruins of the abbey have continued to be used by sailors as a landmark at the headland.
-Since the 20th century, the substantial ruins of the church have been declared a Grade I Listed building and are in the care of English Heritage; the site museum is housed in Cholmley House.
+Since the 20th century, the substantial ruins of the church have been declared a Grade I Listed building and are in the care of English Heritage.
+The site museum is housed in Cholmley House, a 17th-century banqueting hall repurposed by design studio Stanton Williams in 2002.

 Streoneshalh

-The first monastery was founded in 657 AD by the Anglo-Saxon era King of Northumbria, Oswy (Oswiu) as Streoneshalh (the older name for Whitby).
+The monastery was first founded in AD 657 by Oswy, King of Northumbria, as Streoneshalh (the older name for Whitby).
 He appointed Lady Hilda, abbess of Hartlepool Abbey and grand-niece of Edwin, the first Christian king of Northumbria, as founding abbess.
-The name Streoneshalh is thought to signify Fort Bay or Tower Bay, in reference to a supposed Roman settlement that previously existed on the site.
-This contention has never been proven and alternative theories have been proposed, such as the name meaning Streona's settlement.
-Some believe that the name referred to Eadric Streona, but Streona died in 1017 so the naming of Streoneshalh would have preceded his birth by several hundred years.

-The double monastery of Celtic monks and nuns was home (614–680) to the great Northumbrian poet Cædmon.
+The double monastery of monks and nuns was home (614–680) to the great Northumbrian poet Cædmon.

-In 664 the Synod of Whitby took place at the monastery to resolve the question of whether the Northumbrian church would adopt and follow Celtic Christian traditions or adopt Roman practice, including the manner of calculating the date of Easter and form of the monastic tonsure.
-The decision, with the support of King Oswy, was for adopting Roman practices and the date of Easter was set.
+In 664 the Synod of Whitby took place at the monastery to resolve the question of whether the Northumbrian church would adopt and follow the Easter dating of Iona (the 84-year cycle which had previously been used at Rome and on the continent) or the new 19-year cycle which had recently been adopted at Rome.
+There was also discussion of what kind of tonsure clergy and monks should use.
+The decision, with the support of King Oswy, was for adopting the newer Roman Easter calculation, as was used in other English kingdoms to the south.

-Streoneshalch monastery was laid waste by Danes in successive raids between 867 and 870 under Ingwar and Ubba and remained desolate for more than 200 years.
-A locality named 'Prestebi' was recorded in the Domesday Survey, which may be a sign that religious life was revived in some form after the Danish raids.
-In Old Norse, this name means a habitation of priests.
+Streoneshalch monastery was laid waste by Danes in successive raids between 867 and 870 under Ingwar and Ubba, and remained desolate for more than 200 years.
+A locality named 'Prestebi' was recorded in the Domesday Book of 1086, which may be a sign that religious life was revived in some form after the Danish raids; 'Witebi' (Whitby) is also mentioned.
+In Old Norse, Prestebi means a habitation of priests.
 The old monastery given to Reinfrid comprised about 40 ruined monasteria vel oratoria, similar to Irish monastic ruins with numerous chapels and cells.